docdoku/docdoku-plm/docdoku-api/README.md

 # Docdoku API

-Generates a json file to describe web services.
+This module generates a json file to describe web services.

-## Documentation
+## Swagger UI

-TODO
+You can launch a local instance of SwaggerUI, by simply run `npm run doc` in docdoku-api root directory.

+Then launch your favorite web browser and reach the following URI: `http://localhost:20000/?url=swagger.json`